Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • pay attention to posture (curvature of the spine is unacceptable).

-The prognosis of this disease in most cases is favorable.
-However, in case of untimely treatment or its complete absence, sciatica can flow into a chronic phase, which is treated longer than usual.
+The prognosis of this disease is favorable in most cases.
+However, in case of untimely treatment or its complete absence, sciatica can develop into a chronic phase, which takes longer to treat than usual.

 So, inflammation of the nerve roots is a rather unpleasant, but curable disease that must be treated under the supervision of a specialist.
-In the absence of proper treatment, severe pain is not ruled out.
-Do not joke with your body, treat yourself correctly!
+In the absence of proper treatment, severe pain cannot be ruled out.
+Don't joke with your body, treat yourself correctly!

-Inflammation of the roots of the spinal nerves - where and how they are pinched, causes, treatment
+Inflammation of the spinal nerve roots - where and how they are pinched, causes, treatment

 The spine is an organ responsible for the normal functioning of the musculoskeletal system and internal organs, each of which has a network of nerve endings.

-Nerve trunks originate from the roots coming from the posterior and anterior horns of the spinal cord.
+Nerve trunks originate from roots coming from the posterior and anterior horns of the spinal cord.

 There are 62 nerve roots in the spine, respectively, there are 31 pairs of them.

-The “commands” coming from the brain are first received by the spinal cord, which distributes them throughout the body through the nerve endings.
+“Commands” coming from the brain are first received by the spinal cord, which distributes them throughout the body through nerve endings.

 Functions of the spinal roots and deviations from the norm

-The specified number of paired roots is due to the structure of the spinal column.
-The spinal roots extend from the vertebrae of the neck (8 pairs), from the vertebral segments of the chest (12 pairs), lower back (5 pairs), sacrum (5 pairs), coccyx (1 pair).
+The indicated number of paired roots is determined by the structure of the spinal column.
+The spinal roots extend from the vertebrae of the neck (8 pairs), from the vertebral segments of the chest (12 pairs), lower back (5 pairs), sacrum (5 pairs), and coccyx (1 pair).

-Inflammatory processes in these areas lead to pinching of nerve fibers, severe pain and disruption of the innervation of internal organs, arms, legs, and skin.
+Inflammatory processes in these areas lead to pinched nerve fibers, severe pain and disruption of the innervation of internal organs, arms, legs, and skin.

-• The posterior roots regulate the activity of pain receptors and are responsible for sensory perception.
-They are made up of afferent fibers.
-When the posterior roots are damaged, neurological disorders are observed.
-With a strong compression of these fibers, an acute pain syndrome develops, muscle trophism is disturbed.
-With any attempt to move, the pain intensifies, as compression on the spinal nerve increases.
+• The dorsal roots regulate the activity of pain receptors and are responsible for sensory perception.
+They consist of afferent fibers.
+When the dorsal roots are damaged, neurological disorders are observed.
+With strong compression of these fibers, acute pain syndrome develops and muscle trophism is disrupted.
+With any attempt to move, the pain intensifies as the compression on the spinal nerve increases.
 If it is damaged, motor functions are preserved, but the sensitivity of skin receptors is lost.

 • The anterior roots are formed by the axons of efferent neurons.
 They are responsible for movements and reflexes, contractions of ligaments.
-Without these fibers, motor activity would be impossible: a person could not pick up objects, walk, run, or perform physical work.
-The nerve formed from the anterior roots of the spinal cord, when damaged and excised, does not cause pain, except in cases of recurrent reception (in the anterior root of the spinal nerve, afferent fibers can be found passing through it, then turning into the posterior root and going to the spinal cord).
-Their damage causes severe pain, which disappears when 2-3 posterior roots are excised.
+Without these fibers, motor activity would be impossible: a person would not be able to pick up objects, walk, run, or perform physical work.
+The nerve formed from the anterior roots of the spinal cord, when damaged and excised, does not cause pain, except in cases of return reception (in the anterior root of the spinal nerve one can find afferent fibers passing through it, then turning into the posterior root and leaving for the spinal cord).
+Their damage causes severe pain, which disappears when 2-3 dorsal roots are excised.

-Squeezing and infringement of the posterior and anterior roots becomes not only the cause of a painful condition, but also, if left untreated, leads to disability.
+Compression and pinching of the posterior and anterior roots not only causes a painful condition, but also leads to disability if left untreated.

-If an arm or leg loses sensitivity, “goosebumps” and numbness appear in the soft tissues, movements in them are limited - you need to urgently consult a doctor to establish an accurate diagnosis.
+If an arm or leg loses sensation, “pins and needles” and numbness appear in the soft tissues, and movements in them are limited, you should urgently consult a doctor to establish an accurate diagnosis.

-The disease in an advanced stage may require a radical method of solving the problem - surgical intervention.
+A disease in an advanced stage may require a radical method of solving the problem - surgery.

-Since the roots contain fibers on which the receptor sensitivity of soft tissues and the functioning of the musculoskeletal system depend, immediate hospitalization and a thorough examination of the patient make it possible to bypass the worst - paralysis of the arms and legs, atrophy of muscle tissues.
+Since the roots contain fibers on which the receptor sensitivity of soft tissues and the functioning of the musculoskeletal system depend, immediate hospitalization and a thorough examination of the patient allows us to avoid the worst thing - paralysis of the arms and legs, atrophy of muscle tissue.

-In the process of diagnostic measures, the true causes of the pathological condition are also established.
+In the process of diagnostic measures, the true causes of the pathological condition are established.
 This:

 • Injuries.